ScrumDoLLC/scrumdo-static/_posts/2014-01-31-what-is-scrumban.md

 ---
 layout: post
-title: What is Scrumban & Why Should I Care?
+title: What is Scrumban &amp; Why Should I Care?
 ---

 The ScrumDo team has been hard at work preparing to release a new set of features and functionality to ScrumDo.
 We've already introduced some basic Kanban features, and what we have in store will build upon this base.